erikabarcott/profitbricks-sdk-groovy/Readme.md

 #### Update a NIC

-You can update -- in full or partially -- various attributes on the NIC; however, some restrictions are in place:
+Various attributes on the NIC can be updated (either in full or partially) although the following restrictions apply:

-The primary address of a NIC connected to a load balancer can only be changed by changing the IP of the load balancer.
-You can also add additional reserved, public IPs to the NIC.
+* The primary address of a NIC connected to a load balancer can only be changed by changing the IP of the load balancer.
+* You can also add additional reserved, public IPs to the NIC.

-The user can specify and assign private IPs manually.
-Valid IP addresses for private networks are 10.0.0.0/8, 172.16.0.0/12 or 192.168.0.0/16.
+* The user can specify and assign private IPs manually.
+* Valid IP addresses for private networks are 10.0.0.0/8, 172.16.0.0/12 or 192.168.0.0/16.

-The following table describes the request arguments:
+**Request Arguments**

 | Name| Required | Type | Description |
 |---|:-:|---|---|